drbean/edit/steve/survey.md

 - In groups, listen to the reports of your partners.
 What do you think their data shows?
 Ask them questions.
 - As individuals tell the class and the teacher the questions you asked, and what the people said.
 What do you think your data shows?
 Ask the reporters questions.

+## Class survey

+* Everyone responds to everyone else's survey
+* Everyone writes up the class's responses using the IMRAD format.

+### Example questions

+classsurvey:

+  Ben:

+    -
+      question: 1.
+When the couple have a dinner in a restaurant, who should pay the bill for the dinner?
+      option:
+        - a.
+The man only pay the bill.
+        - b.
+The woman only pay the bill.
+        - c.
+The couple share to pay the bill.

+    -
+      question: 2.
+When your boyfriend (girlfriend) argues about your decisions, how do you solve?
+      option:
+        - a.
+Just keep doing your decision.
+        - b.
+To follow your boyfriend’s (girlfriend’s) decision.
+        - c.
+You and Your boyfriend (girlfriend) discuss another new decision together.

+    -
+        question: 3.
+When your boyfriend (girlfriend) has some debts, how do you think about it?
+        option:
+          - a.
+You will help him (her) to pay the debts.
+          - b.
+You let him (her) pay the debts by himself (herself).
+          - c.
+You will give him (her) some money and he (she) must not return your money.

+  TingTing:

+    -
+      question: 1.
+What kind of animal would you like rearing?
+      option:
+        - a.
+Dog
+        - b.
+Cat
+        - c.
+Goldfish
+    -
+      question: 2.What do you most afraid pet happen?
+      option:
+        - a.
+Diaomao
+        - b.
+To help it take a bath
+        - c.
+Clean up stool
+    -
+      question: 3.What do you feel when they died?
+      option:
+        - a.
+So sad
+        - b.
+Comforting
+        - c.
+Happy